 Educational & Institutional Cooperative (E&I) – E&I is a not-for-profit buying cooperative which provides goods and services to its members at the best possible value.
 The Cooperative is owned by its membership of more than 1,500 tax-exempt colleges, universities, prep schools, hospitals, medical research institutions and hospital purchasing organizations located throughout the United States, including Arkansas Tech University.

 http://www.eandi.org Current list of participating vendors on E&I Cooperative Services

 The National Association of State Procurement Officials (NASPO) - NASPO is a non-profit association dedicated to advancing public procurement through leadership, excellence, and integrity.
 It is made up of the directors of the central purchasing offices in each of the 50 states, the District of Columbia and the territories of the United States.
 NASPO is an organization that helps its members achieve success as public procurement leaders through promotion of best practices, education, professional development, research, and innovative procurement strategies.

-National Joint Powers Alliance (NJPA) - NJPA is a public corporation or agency serving as a municipal contracting agency for government and education agencies.
-NJPA serves member agencies under the legislative authority established and granted by Minnesota Statute 123A.21 (see specific statutory references on pages 4-5).
-All NJPA employees are public employees whom are required to pay into Public Employment Retirement Association (PERA) through payroll deduction.
-NJPA employees have the same employment status as employees of NJPA government and education member agencies.
+Sourcewell (formerly known as JNPA) - Sourcewell is a public corporation or agency serving as a municipal contracting agency for government and education agencies.
+Sourcewell serves member agencies under the legislative authority established and granted by Minnesota Statute 123A.21 (see specific statutory references on pages 4-5).
+All Sourcewell employees are public employees whom are required to pay into Public Employment Retirement Association (PERA) through payroll deduction.
+Sourcewell employees have the same employment status as employees of Sourcewell government and education member agencies.

 U. S. Communities - U.S. Communities is the leading national cooperative purchasing program, providing world class government procurement resources and solutions to local and state government agencies, school districts (K-12), higher education institutions, and nonprofits looking for the best overall supplier government pricing.